harshpreet08/Library-Management/README.md

 ---

+## Login & Registration

+Upon first run, the app prompts for staff account creation.
+Subsequent users can register themselves with a password.

+Passwords are hashed using `libsodium` and safely stored in the database.

+To simulate login failures or bad passwords, try registering with one password and logging in with another.

+---

 ## Overdue Notifications

 Overdue checks are performed automatically when the application starts and can also be triggered manually using option [6].